 Dawson hoped that his emphatic stance against Nazi ideology would awaken his readers to the idea that the crisis was not merely political or economic, but the result of a growing spiritual vacuum.
 In The Judgment of the Nations, often heralded as his best book, Dawson attempted to enliven the debate by insisting that something beyond politics was at stake.
 In Religion and the Modern State, Dawson raised the discussion to the next level when he suggested that “biblical Israel,” which was both spiritually strong and materially weak, could triumph through its obedience to God.
 Conversely, the attempt to build a “New Jerusalem,” a heaven on earth—the goal of the Nazis—was the cause, he argued, for the unwitting creation of a terrestrial hell.

 He produced other important works including Understanding Europe (1952) and The Movement of World Revolution (1956), before spending the remainder of his years dedicated to educational reform.
 In 1961, he authored The Crisis of Western Education, in which he maintained that the most effective way to combat secular ideology was through a reaffirmation of Christian principles through a program of Christian studies.

-The prospect of a secular culture deeply disturbed Dawson, as he believed the political and economic failures of his day were the product of a failure of the spirit.
-His injunction against secularism and his warnings against an idolatrous faith in either the individual or the state are his most enduring contributions to Western thought.
+The prospect of a secular culture deeply disturbed Dawson.
+He believed the political and economic failures of his day were the product of a failure of the spirit.
+His injunction against secularism—and his warnings against an idolatrous faith in either the individual or the state—are his most enduring contributions to Western thought.
 We neglect Dawson at our own peril.